 Pro tip: Commercially grated or shredded cheese comes with an added ingredient like potato starch or modified cornstarch to prevent “caking” or “clumping.”
 Well, guess what?
 Those anti-caking ingredients inhibit melting, too.
 Now you know why pre-grated or shredded cheese doesn’t seem to always melt as readily, often leaving an odd thickened texture.

 You know that last slice or two of bread, the hard-as-a-rock end of baguette or crusts you cut off the kid’s sandwiches?
-Often they’re dry, past its prime and not enough to make anything respectable, so into the garbage they goes.
+Often they’re dry, past prime, and not enough to make anything respectable, so into the garbage they go.
 Well, not so fast.

 Make Italian-style seasoned bread crumbs by adding 1 teaspoon dried Italian seasoning blend to every 2 cups to crumbs before baking.
 Cool completely then store in an airtight container.